Adolfo-G/Book-Searcher/README.md

   - Motivation

     This project aims to use a MERN stack to make a book search engine.
 This project also uses GraphQL and Apollo.
+    There is currently an error in the mutations which is preventing the page from deploying properly.
+This is to be fixed soon.

   ![](./Assets/preview.gif)